forrestwilkins/gost-town/README.md

 ## Gost Town

-A space for virtual nomads to create endless lines of flight.
+A space for virtual nomads to pursue endless lines of flight.

 ## Running the app